xoar/javobu/README.md

 Suggestion: it could be helpful to install the following dependencies in a virtual enviroment.

-Javobu heavily relies on the great tools of Paul McCann(fugashi, cutlet), the Jamdict, UniCic and MeCab project and we have to install these dependencies by:
+Javobu heavily relies on the great tools of Paul McCann (fugashi, cutlet), the Jamdict, UniDic and MeCab project and we have to install these dependencies by:

 ```